bradwestness/bradwestness.github.io/_posts/2015-11-28-defense-phantom-menace.md

-All the lightsaber duels in the original trilogy are more just about brute-force hacking, and the ones in the other prequels (especially *Episode II*) involve one of the participants being CGI (Yoda, Darth Sidious) or are again just two poeple hacking at each other.
+All the lightsaber duels in the original trilogy are more just about brute-force hacking, and the ones in the other prequels (especially *Episode II*) involve one of the participants being CGI (Yoda vs. Count Dooku, Obi Wan vs. Darth Sidious) or are again just two poeple hacking at each other (Anakin vs. Obi Wan).

 I love the moment in the Darth Maul fight where all three participants are stuck between those blast-shield gate things and forced to pace back and forth waiting for thae gates to open,